quist00/python-humanities-lesson/episodes/index-slice-subset.md

 works_df[works_df["checkouts"] > 0]
 ```

-We can define sets of criteria too:
+We can define sets of criteria too using *&* or *|*.
+Parenthesis are required to help
+with order of computation:

 ```python
 works_df[(works_df.publication_date >= 2010) & (works_df.publication_date <= 2015)]